alistairknock/Coursera_Capstone/Outdoors spaces - draft report.md

 ## Section 4: Results
 _where you discuss the results_

+Returning to the questions of the original business problem:

+1. Could we help provide ‘soft’ information on the 160 UK universities through the combination of geodata, student satisfaction and research excellence data, so that these shortlists can be informed by a broader set of criteria?
+2. Do satisfied students tend to be concentrated in certain types of environment?
+3. Is world-class research related to the facilities and locale of the university?

+The findings through the methodology section of this review show that it is indeed possible to mix less formal geographic data with the standardised datasets produced for the higher education sector via the National Student Survey and Research Excellence Framework.
+However, doing so confirms that there is great variability in the environment around universities, for instance, for universities having an art gallery within five kilometres, the upper quartile university has ~42 within the vicinity whereas the lower quartile has ~7 (see figure 3).
+Furthermore, the density of major population centres such as London leads to results which overpower data observations in other more rural locations, meaning there is an argument to separating the geographic dataset into subsets which more closely match areas with similar socio-geographic characteristics (figure 4 and 5).

+Pairwise linear regression across the three main features suggested no relationship between NSS and REF, a potential inverse relationship between NSS and the positive facility count (that is, satisfaction is increased for universities with fewer positive facilities in the area), and a potential positive relationship between REF outputs and the positive facility count.
+In all cases though, the correlation is weak and the datapoints are sufficiently dispersed such that linear regression does not provide a good fit for these pairwise comparisons.

+Three sets of k-means clustering analysis were ran:

+* three core features, full dataset
+* three core features, subset of dataset excluding London and NSS non-respondents
+* 300+ features, full dataset

 ## Section 5: Discussion
 _where you discuss any observations you noted and any recommendations you can make based on the results._

+FQ not designed for this

 ## Section 6: Conclusion
 _where you conclude the report_